AnOddDoorKnight/OVSXmlSerializer/Readme.md

 considering base types, down to the level of `object`.
 This feature can be turned on or off.

-This feature is enabled by default, but creating `OVSConfig`, this can be turned off.
+This feature is enabled by default, but modifying the serializer/config interface, this can be turned  off.
 It will also implicitly convert `System.Xml.XmlWriterSettings` to the config to ensure smooth transtion between systems.

 There are 3 options you can enable:
 1. **Always Included** - Regardless of the situation, it will write the type.